kbop543-zz/CourseCourierManagaer/README.md

 ### Taha Kusculu (kuculuib)

+* Made sure 'my courses' view only had courses after todays date
+* Contributed to regex parsing
-made sure 'my courses' view only had courses after todays date, contributed to regex parsing, did profile view of user and made it possible for a user to edit their own profile
+* Did profile view of user
+* Made it possible for a user to edit their own profile